-The Authority's performance for determining 'major' applications within time periods is 52% which remains relatively stable compared to the 54% achieved in 2016-17.
-It should also be noted that despite the national average being significantly higher at 69% Gwynedd had the fourth shortest average time taken to determine major applications of all the Welsh LPA's.
+The Authority's performance for determining 'major' applications within time periods is lower than previous years and has decreased from 52% to 33%.
+It should be noted that despite the national average being significantly higher at 69% Gwynedd still had the eighth shortest average time taken to determine major applications of all the Welsh LPA's with an average time of 137 days compared to the Wales average of 232 days.

-Indicator 06.
+Indicator 09.
 Average time taken to determine "major" applications in days "Good" "Fair" "Improvement needed" Target to be benchmarked Target to be benchmarked Target to be benchmarked